ROB IVISON

 The first sensitive submillimetre surveys of the distant Universe were completed in 1997.
 The first map, taken through the massive lensing cluster, Abell 370, is shown to the left.
 The map was made with the SCUBA bolometer array on the 15-m JCMT, Hawaii.
 The bright source at the bottom of the image (`Le Blob' to its friends, or L1/L2) was the first `SCUBA galaxy' - SMM J02399-0136 at z = 2.8.

-We know now that these objects can be extremely complex, comprising at least 3 major components (L1, L1N, L2SW) in the case of SMM J02399-0136: if we look in detail (see the Hubble Space Telescope imaging on the right), we often find that the starburst (L2SW in this case, identified via high-resolution radio imaging) is faint (often invisible) in the UV/optical waveband, even in deep post-SM4 HST imaging, with the optical light dominated by a BAL quasar (labelled L1 here) which isn't responsible for much (if any) of the submillimetre emission.
+We know now that these objects can be extremely complex, comprising at least three major components (L1, L1N, L2SW) in the case of SMM J02399-0136: if we look in detail (see the Hubble Space Telescope imaging on the right), we often find that the starburst (L2SW in this case, identified via high-resolution radio imaging) is faint (often invisible) in the UV/optical waveband, even in deep post-SM4 HST imaging, with the optical light dominated by a BAL quasar (labelled L1 here) which isn't responsible for much (if any) of the submillimetre emission.
 Reddened or reflected starlight sometimes leaks out on the periphery (L2 may be reflected light in this particular case).

 The far-infrared luminosity of a galaxy can be used to infer the rate at which it is forming stars (as most of the UV radiation comes from massive stars which don't live very long).
 The many 1000s of stars formed each year in most of these galaxies - together with the immense quantities of molecular gas that we infer via millimetric observations of carbon monoxide (CO) - indicate that we are probably seeing the formation of massive galaxies.
 Our surveys in this waveband have demonstrated that roughly half the star formation in the entire history of the Universe has occurred in highly obscured environments, invisible to surveys in the UV/optical.
+Investigating the detailed properties of this population is a very active field of study.

 PERSONAL STUFF